AlinaKriutchenko/Data-Engineering/PredictHQ-Dataset/Predicthq-Bronze-To-Silver-Unified.md

 # Databricks Notebook.
 Predicthq-Bronze-To-Silver-Unified (PredictHQ)

 A single unified events dataset where only unique active events are kept.
-Grouping by recurring and single events.
+Grouping by recurring and single events. <br/>
+Duplicates removal.

 ### Import function module